characterMi/customizable-shirt/README.md

 # 3D product website

 ### Many large corporations already use 3D graphics to showcase their products. this is what I've created with threeJs.
-You can change the color of the shirt with a color picker, you can even upload an image and use it for texture or full texture. this is my first project with threeJs and react-three-fiber, i hope you like it !
+You can change the color of the shirt with a color picker, you can upload an image and use it for texture or full texture, you can ask ai to generate an image for you and you can even download the model that you've created ! (in png format). this is my first project with threeJs and react-three-fiber, i hope you like it !

 ## Link 🔗 [https://charactermi.github.io/customizable-shirt](https://charactermi.github.io/customizable-shirt)